The Canvas

 Smart detail

 Like a map showing major cities before small towns, important thoughts keep more detail while zoomed out.
-A thought's importance comes from its connections, backlinks, nested children, and how much you've written in it — the most important few become landmarks that hold their title card when everything else has shrunk to dots, while lightly connected thoughts wait for closer zoom.
-Nothing is ever hidden: every thought stays visible at every zoom, importance only changes how much detail it shows.
-Timeline and Outline modes keep uniform node sizes, and Gravity has its own physics, so smart detail applies in the other arrange modes.
-Turn it off under canvas settings → Canvas → Smart detail.
+A thought's importance comes from its connections, backlinks, nested children, how much you've written in it, and how recently you created or edited it — so within the same cluster, the busiest and freshest thoughts bloom into richer views first as you zoom in, while lightly connected thoughts wait for closer zoom.
+The most important few become landmarks that keep their name visible even when everything else has shrunk to bare dots.
+Importance changes when a thought shows more detail, never how big it draws — every view keeps its one consistent size.
+Nothing is ever hidden: every thought stays visible at every zoom.
+Timeline and Outline modes keep uniform detail, and Gravity has its own physics, so smart detail applies in the other arrange modes.
+Find it under canvas settings → Canvas → Smart detail; new browsers start with it off.
+Town view is the exception in the other direction: as a map of your whole hierarchy it always uses smart detail, regardless of the toggle.

 Focus dimming